10 Popular Countries For Sports Betting That Sportsbooks Should Consider

 The most popular sport in Poland is soccer, however Esports is quickly becoming a dominant force in Poland.
 Poland is amongst the leaders in the Esports arena – with nearly 3 million fans (to ~38m population).
 In fact, Poland’s government was the first in the world to suggest that their schooling system include a video game as part of their curriculum.
 Poland was also one of the first countries to host a national Esports team, founded in 2019.
 Esports are particularly popular in the Polish male 16-24 demographic, with over 34% reporting having viewed an Esports tournament within the previous month in 2018.

 Data as of 2015 show that over half a million Australian adults place a sport bet every month.
 Figures from the same research also show that the average sports bettor wagers over $2,305 per year.
 Again, this data is several years old.
 With the rise of online sportsbooks and the impact COVID has had on the industry, it’s reasonable to assume that both the number of Australian adults that place a bet each month has increased since the data was collected.

 Sports betting is one of the many ways that passionate fans channel their love for sport.
 One thing that’s for certain is that sports betting is a phenomenon that’s global, and one that provides ripe opportunity for online sportsbook operators.
 Some of the countries on this list may come as no surprise to sportsbook and iGaming operators while others might have you thinking of new markets for your existing sportsbook operation.
-Lion Gaming Group has expertise in the global operation market and we are here to help sportsbook operators navigate this competitive landscape.
-Email us at [email protected] or contact us here to learn how you can grow your sportsbook with the help of our advanced white label sportsbook technology.
+Lion Gaming has expertise in the global sports betting market and we are here to help sportsbook operators navigate this competitive landscape.
+Email us at [email protected] or contact us here to learn how you can grow your sportsbook with the help of our advanced sports betting software.